jacques/docs.npmjs.com/README.md

 # [docs.npmjs.com](https://docs.npmjs.com)

-The place where all things npm will one day be documented.
+The place where all things npm are documented.

 ## Editing Content